ardyflora/telegram-ipl-cricket-score-bot/README.md

 ## Benefits
 * You don't have to browse through the *cricinfo website* to find the latest IPL points table, with just one command you will get the immediate update.
-* *Cricinfo IPL fixtures* webpage will show you the full schedule, which makes it tedius to scroll down and look for upcoming fixtures but with the `telegram IPL cricket score bot` you will be able to see next 5 day fixtures with just one command
+* *Cricinfo IPL fixtures* webpage will show you the full schedule, which makes it tedious to scroll down and look for upcoming fixtures but with the `telegram IPL cricket score bot` you will be able to see next 5 day fixtures with just one command

 ## Features to be added